litmuschaos/litmus-docs/website/docs/d0-observe.md

 ```
 > If an experiment doesn't have a probe in it, the probe success percentage returned can either be 0 or 100 based on the experiment verdict.
 If the experiment passed then it returns 100 else 0.

-The Final Resilience Score is calculated by dividing the sum of all the weights provided by the total test result of all the experiments combined in a single workflow.
+The Final Resilience Score is calculated by dividing the total test result by the sum of all the weights of all the experiments combined in a single workflow.

 For example, if we consider two experiments in a workflow, here is what the calculation would look like.
 > Considering Probe Success Percentage is 100